rixo/atom-refs/README.md

 - supports jsx

-- maybe supports vue? (don't remember)
+- maybe supports vue? (don't remember, not tested recently, probably somewhat partial support)

 - does NOT support typescript because typescript has all these features more or less built-in